-Enter the full first and/or last name of the patient.
+Enter a partial or full first and/or last name of the patient.
 Spruce will return name matches first (where the search term is the name of a patient), then message matches (where the name was used in the body of a message).

-Enter the complete phone number, including area code, with or without parentheses or dashes.
+Enter the complete or partial phone number, with or without parentheses or dashes.
 Spruce will return contact matches first (where the phone number is part of a patient profile), then any message matches (where the phone number was used in the body of a message).

 Enter the email address in standard email format (e.g., email@example.com).
-Spruce will return contact matches first (where the address is part of a patient profile), then any message matches (where the address was used in the body of a message).
+Or enter any part of the email address (such as just sprucehealth.com) Spruce will return contact matches first (where the address is part of a patient profile), then any message matches (where the address was used in the body of a message).